 Massage benefits for various health conditions https://www.amtamassage.org/findamassage/health_conditions.html

-HEALTHY EATING
+HEALTHY EATING/NUTRITION

 Ann Kulze, M.D. is a great resource for basic, healthy eating.
 I’ve read one of her books, “Eat Right For Life,” which is in a very readable magazine-like format, packed with practical information advocating a lifestyle of whole foods, plenty of vegetables/fruits, healthy proteins and fats, and moderation.
 She’s got books, and lots of free stuff, including online outlines of her books, videos, and more. http://www.drannwellness.com/

-USDA’s guidelines for food groups http://www.choosemyplate.gov/
+USDA’s guidelines for food groups (no more “food pyramid!”) http://www.choosemyplate.gov/

 EXERCISE RESOURCES